timmcginley/41936/Assignments/A.md

 <hr>

 ## A5 ICT Contract
 PM to complete an ICT Contract for the team.
-A template can be found on Learn
+A template can be found on Learn.
 <hr>

 ## A6 IDS for consultant BIM (Optional)